 Data were analyzed using SPSS 13 and WinPEPI 11.43.
 Patients’ baseline characteristics were evaluated with N-1 chi-square test, or independent samples T test as appropriate.
-Plasma HIV-RNA levels were categorized in four ordinal categories (first: undetectable; second: < 20 copies/mL; third: ≥ 20 and ≤ 50; forth: > 50) and in two dichotomized categories (HIV-RNA < or ≥ 20 copies/mL) based on the lower limit of quantification by Taqman PCR.
-In the parallel analysis, differences in distribution were evaluated by Pearson’s chi-square (at baseline) and by Cochran-Armitage test or generalized odds ratio (GOR) with 95% confidence intervals (CI) at any follow-up, and by GOR with 95% CI, extended Mantel-Haenszel test for trend and a chi-square test for heterogeneity were performed for overall analysis.
-In the before-after analysis, cross tabulations of the four HIV-RNA levels at weeks 24, 48 and 96 were analyzed using the McNemar test with continuity correction, GOR with 95% CI, and a combination of the Mann-Whitney (weighting by sample sizes) in the pooled data analysis.
-Cross tabulations of the dichotomized HIV-RNA levels at weeks 24, 48 and 96 were analyzed by the McNemar test (two-tailed) and Fisher’s 95% CI after Higgins and Thompson’s I-squared test for heterogeneity.
+Plasma HIV-RNA levels were categorized in four ordinal categories (first: undetectable; second: < 20 copies/mL; third: ≥ 20 and ≤ 50; fourth: > 50) and in two dichotomized categories (HIV-RNA < or ≥ 20 copies/mL) based on the lower limit of quantification by Taqman PCR.
+In the parallel analysis, differences in distribution were evaluated by Pearson’s chi-square (at baseline) and by Cochran-Armitage test or generalized odds ratio with 95% confidence intervals (CI) at any follow-up, and by generalized odds ratio with 95% CI, extended Mantel-Haenszel test for trend and a chi-square test for heterogeneity were performed for overall analysis.
+In the before-after analysis, cross tabulations of the four HIV-RNA levels at weeks 24, 48 and 96 were analyzed using the McNemar test with continuity correction, generalized odds ratio with 95% CI and a combination of the Mann-Whitney (weighting by sample sizes) in the pooled data analysis.
+Cross tabulations of the dichotomized HIV-RNA levels at weeks 24, 48 and 96 were analyzed by the McNemar test (two-tailed) and Fisher’s 95% CI after Higgins and Thompson’s I2 test for heterogeneity.
 To test differences in CD4 count in a before-after analysis, means were compared by Fisher's LSD test.
-The procedure was repeated stratifying data for the three major ARV backbones Atripla, Truvada, and Kivexa.
+The procedure was repeated stratifying data for the three major antiretroviral backbones Atripla, Truvada, and Kivexa.
 The 0.05 level of confidence was chosen.
 If not specified otherwise, all tests are two-tailed.

 Ethics

-Ethical approval was obtained from the Research Ethics Boards of the Ca' Foncello Regional Hospital in Treviso, Italy (approval number EUDRACT 2011-004935-30) and all participants provided informed consent.
+Ethical approval was obtained from the Research Ethics Boards of the Ca’ Foncello Regional Hospital in Treviso, Italy (approval number EUDRACT 2011-004935-30), and all participants provided informed consent.

 RESULTS

 Between January and June 2012 we screened 473 HIV-1 adults on HAART including a FDC.

-178 patients who did not meet eligibility criteria and 52 who did not sign the informed consent were excluded from the study (Figure 1).
-243 participants were enrolled and allocated to a treatment group: 163 (67%) accepted to switch to a MTR, joining the MTR group, while 80 (33%) maintained their FDCs, joining the FDC group.
+Patients who did not meet eligibility criteria and who did not sign the informed consent were excluded from the study (Figure 1).
+The remaining 243 participants were enrolled and allocated to a treatment group: 163 (67%) accepted to switch to a MTR, joining the MTR group, while 80 (33%) maintained their FDCs, joining the FDC group.

-At baseline, the two groups did not show any significant difference except for a higher mean number of HAART tablets before enrollment in participants who entered in the MTR group (Table 1).
+At baseline, the two groups did not show any significant differences except for a higher mean number of HAART tablets before enrollment in participants who entered in the MTR group (Table 1).